hakuhami/gpt-rag/README.md

 ├── src/
 │   ├── __init__.py
-│   ├── converter.py (Arrange the labels in the dataset for experimental purposes) │   ├── data_loader.py (Handles loading and saving data) │   ├── data_preprocessor.py (Preprocesses and transforms data)
+│   ├── converter.py (Arrange the labels in the dataset for experimental purposes) │   ├── text_extractor.py (Extract the text from each page based on the URLs of the company reports provided in the given JSON file.)
+│   ├── data_loader.py (Handles loading and saving data)
+│   ├── data_preprocessor.py (Preprocesses and transforms data)
 │   ├── rag_model.py (Implements the RAG model for analysis)